Independent Review Board

 Lee Coppola, former dean of St. Bonaventure University’s journalism school, was a newspaper reporter, an investigative television reporter and an assistant U.S. Attorney before taking his position at St. Bonaventure.
 As an assistant U.S. Attorney, he investigated and prosecuted a number of high profile criminal cases for the government.
 Coppola is a graduate of St. Bonaventure University and the State University of New York at Buffalo’s School of Law.

 Rev. Msgr.
-W. Jerome Sullivan, JCD, was ordained to the priesthood on December 20, 1961, Monsignor Sullivan obtained a doctorate in Canon Law from the Lateran University in Rome in 1966 after which he served as Vice Chancellor.
-He has served as Parochial Vicar at Saint John Fisher Parish, South Dayton NY, Saint Paul Parish, Kenmore NY, Our Lady of Perpetual Help, Buffalo NY.
-He was the Administrator of Assumption and Queen of All Saints Parishes in Lackawanna NY, and Pastor of Saint Mary of Sorrows Parish, Buffalo NY and Saint Mary of the Lake Parish, Hamburg NY.
-He also has served as Chairman of the Council of Priests and Director of the Priests' Personnel Board along with several terms as a member of the Priests' Personnel Board.
+W. Jerome Sullivan, JCD was ordained to the priesthood on December 20, 1961.
+Monsignor Sullivan obtained a licentiate in Sacred Theology from the Gregorian University in Rome in 1962 and a doctorate in Canon Law from the Lateran University in Rome in 1966 after which he served as Assistant Chancellor.
+He has served as Parochial Vicar at Saint John Fisher Parish, South Dayton, NY, Saint Paul Parish, Kenmore NY, Our Lady of Perpetual Help, Buffalo NY.
+He was the Administrator of Assumption and Queen of All Saints Parishes in Lackawanna NY, and Pastor of Saint Mary of Sorrows Parish, Buffalo, and Saint Mary of the lake, Hamburg NY.
+He also served as Chairman of the Council of Priests and Coordinator of the Priests’ Personnel Board along with several terms as a member of the Priests’ Personnel Board.